Oprah Winfrey: 'Leaving Neverland' is much bigger than Michael Jackson

 “I taped 217 episodes [of “Oprah”] on sexual abuse.
 I tried and tried and tried to get the message across to people that sexual abuse was not just abuse.
 It was also sexual seduction,” Winfrey said, adding that Reed was “able to illustrate in these four hours what I tried to explain in 217.”

-"Neverland" is largely made up of unflinching testimony from Robson, 36, and Safechuck, 40, who both claim they were befriended by Jackson and then physically abused by him when they were children.
+"Neverland" is largely made up of unflinching testimony from Robson, 36, and Safechuck, 40, who both claim they were befriended by Jackson and then sexually abused by him when they were children.

 The 236-minute film also explores the trauma they say they experienced as adults and features interviews with some of their family members, including both of their mothers.